Yitching/UserGuide_CS2101/README.md

 I've added: Expense  | FOOD | 2021-04-20 | Cheese burger | $4.20
 ```

-- Adding the income I made from sales, amounting to $34 `add income n/Sales a/34 d/2021-02-19 c/1`
+- Adding the income you made from sales, amounting to $34 `add income n/Sales a/34 d/2021-02-19 c/1`

 ```
 add income n/Sales a/34 d/2021-02-19 c/1